railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_import_export.rst

 .. index::
    pair: data; CSV export

-Exporting Open ERP data to CSV
+Exporting OpenERP data to CSV
 ------------------------------

-Start exploring Open ERP's use of the CSV format by exporting a modestly complex set of data, the partners and partner addresses in the demonstration data.
+Start exploring OpenERP's use of the CSV format by exporting a modestly complex set of data, the partners and partner addresses in the demonstration data.

 Go to :menuselection:`Partners --> Partners` for the list of partners and then scroll to the bottom